2025 Locus Award for Best Horror Novel (finalist)

 People come to visit my home and I love to show them around.
 It's not the original house of course.
 That was destroyed the day my entire family died.
 But I don't think their ghosts know the difference.

-As Pera shows a young family around her home on the last haunted house tour of the season, an unexpected group of men arrive.
-One she recognises, but the others are strangers.
-But she knows their type all too well.
-Dangerous men, who will hurt the family without a second thought, and who will keep an old woman alive only so long as she is useful.
-But as she begins to show them around her home and reveal its secrets, the dangerous men will learn that she is far from helpless.
-After all, death seems to follow her wherever she goes...
+As Pera guides a family through her home on the last tour of the season, an unexpected group of men arrive.
+Dangerous men, who will hurt the family and see no reason to keep an old woman alive.
+But these men will learn that Pera is far from helpless.
+After all, death seems to follow wherever she goes...

 Sinister and lyrical, The Underhistory is a haunting tale of loss, self-preservation and the darkness beneath.